Kyagara/equinox/README.md

 - Maybe the context usage throughout the project could be improved
 - Maybe add more options to customize the rate limiter
 - Maybe add wrapped errors to improve error handling
-- Maybe use go workspace to separate the codegen and equinox project
 - Improve DDragon/CDragon support

 ## About